darkcohiba/Coding-Notes-Obsidian/Languages/Python/String Methods/casefold().md

 txt = "Hello, And Welcome To My World!"
 x = txt.casefold()
 print(x)
-# hello, and welcome to my world!
+# output hello, and welcome to my world!
 ```